-Soñamos Sentirnos Libres: Making it Real is an evolution of the exhibition Soñamos Sentirnos Libres: Under Construction which ran at Interference Archive from May-September 2016.
-The collaboration utilized the archive’s historical resources to draw connections between past and current struggles for the rights of immigrants, intentionally prioritizing the voices of youth, undocumented folks, and women.
-This version of the exhibition highlights some of the collaborative work produced throughout it’s initial run at Interference Archive.
-Here, at Maine College of Art, a series of public events will engage different communities with the ideas behind MPP’s work, including collaboration, immigrant identity, and the role of the artist.
-With this latest iteration of Soñamos Sentirnos Libres, we will explore these concepts within a new context–both responding to the local context of Portland, Maine, and to the charged political atmosphere post-election, especially around immigrant rights and the question of who “belongs” in America.
+Soñamos Sentirnos Libres: Making it Real was an evolution of the exhibition Soñamos Sentirnos Libres: Under Construction which ran at Interference Archive from May-September 2016.
+At Maine College of Art, a series of public events engaged different communities with the ideas behind our work, including collaboration, immigrant identity, and the role of the artist.
+With this iteration of Soñamos Sentirnos Libres, we explored these concepts within a new context–both responding to the local context of Portland, Maine, and to the charged political atmosphere post-election, especially around immigrant rights and the question of who "belongs" in America.

 This cumulative exhibition highlighted old and new collaborations between Mobile Print Power and seven organizations in the form of prints, paintings, books, letters, podcasts, workshops, and events.
 The projects developed throughout the shows run, creating an ongoing collaborative processes.
 A series of public events engaged different communities with the ideas behind our work, including solidarity, collaboration, immigrant identity, and the role of the artist.

 Talk is Cheap (TIC): Talk Is Cheap: Unincorporated Language Laboratories (TIC) is a transdisciplinary collective.
 To advance community narratives, TIC uses the rich yet affordable medium of dialogue, and pairs it with action in public spaces.